PelionIoT/meta-mbl/docs/walkthrough.md

     - The firmware update process may take a while to complete.
     - On the device, you can monitor the device console to see the update occurring using `tail -f /var/log/mbl-cloud-client.log` .
     - On the Mbed Cloud Portal, as the campaign progresses, it reports the **Publishing** state.
+    - When the firmware update has completed, the Mbed Cloud Portal will report that the campaign is in the **Deployed** state.
 - Once the firmware update is complete, the device reboots.
 - When the device comes up, login and verify that the running bank (partition) has changed from that noted in update step 1.